roylisto/gin-golang-react/README.md

 ## Important Notes
 1. Use `HashRoutes` from `react-router-dom` to avoid conflicted route between react router and gin router
-2. To make react can read the ENV value, you need to add that in to `client/config/webpack.config.js`
+2. To make client can read the ENV value, you need to add that into `client/config/webpack.config.js`
 ```
 new webpack.DefinePlugin({
     'process.env.APPLICATION_SERVER': JSON.stringify(process.env.APPLICATION_SERVER),